aimeos/map/README.md

 The first and second example will return `FALSE`, the third example will return `TRUE`

+The method differs to is() in the fact that it doesn't care about the keys by default.
+The elements are only loosely compared and the keys are ignored.

 If the second parameter is `TRUE`, keys are compared too:

 ```php